Kru people: Culture

 In the late nineteenth century, reports described the Kru as divided into small commonwealths, each with a hereditary chief whose duty was simply to represent the people in their dealings with strangers.
 This remains the case in many enclaves today.
 Power was vested in the elders, who wore as insignia iron rings on their legs.
 Their president, who held religious authority as well, guarded the national symbols, and his house was sanctuary for offenders until their guilt is proved.
 Personal property was held in common by each family.
 Land also was communal, but the rights of the actual cultivator ceased when he failed to farm it.

+In 1930's several Kru proverbs was collected from Sie Tagbwe when he was interviewed extensively by American anthropologist Melville J. Herskovits.
+This action contribute to preserve this proverbs to future generations.

 Religion

 The first descriptions of core group of Kru religion were done by missionaries, notably James Connolley, but these accounts can also be augmented by more detailed accounts of the Grebo of nearby Cape Palmas who were linguistically and culturally related.
 The central elements of the spiritual universe of this region included a figure identified by missionaries as a high, creator God, named Nyesoa, spirits or deities associated with territories, familial spiritual guardians or the souls of the departed who remained near by and could influence events.

 In some areas of Liberia, these spiritual entities were contacted through a class of people called deya, who underwent long and specialized training and apprenticeship to take up their office.
 They addressed problems both medical and spiritual using pharmaceutical and spiritual remedies.